 What are the steps for claiming a refund of sales tax?

 A person can file only one claim for a primary residence and only one claim for one secondary residence.
 The claim should include all Tennessee sales and use tax paid, up to $3,500, to all retailers for any eligible items.
 The claim for refund for a primary residence must be filed within one year from the date on the FEMA decision letter.
 The claim for refund for a secondary residence must be filed by April 1, 2018.
 The refund claim(s) should only include eligible items purchased after the date of the disaster.
 To file claim for refund, follow these steps:

 - Gather a copy of your FEMA decision letter if the claim is for your primary residence, or the fire department report or insurance claim if the claim is for a secondary residence, and all of your receipts and invoices showing payment of Tennessee sales tax on eligible items.
 Include contractor invoices, if applicable, and any other payment documents if store receipts are not available.

-- File your claim for refund online using the Department’s new tax filing website, called Tennessee Taxpayer Access Point (TNTAP).
+- File your Sevier County Wildfire Disaster Claim for Refund using the Department’s new tax filing website, called Tennessee Taxpayer Access Point (TNTAP).
 Submitting your claim using our new website will allow for faster processing.

-- However, if you do not want to use the Department’s website, you can also mail the completed Natural Disaster Claim for Refund and a copy of your FEMA decision letter for a primary residence (or a copy of a fire department report, insurance adjuster's report or other documentation to verify the secondary residence was damaged or destroyed during the wildfires) to:
+- However, if you do not want to use the Department’s website, you can also mail the completed Sevier County Wildfire Natural Disaster Claim for Refund of Sales Tax form and a copy of your FEMA decision letter for a primary residence (or a copy of a fire department report, insurance adjuster's report or other documentation to verify the secondary residence was damaged or destroyed during the wildfires) to: